Updated November 2019.

 Answers to these questions don’t help reps generate revenue.
 Period.
 Sales enablement is much more than just the sales assets you present and send to prospects.
 Those do nothing to help drive the real-time conversations that close business in today’s world.

 “To me, sales enablement, it’s a marketing term.
 Marketing came up with it because when you’re enabling a salesperson, in my mind, you are giving them assets of information and intelligence that [they] can use on a phone call.
 It’s a marketing function for salespeople.” - Doug Landis, Growth Partner at Emergence Capital

 Reps need to be empowered to handle objections live, have security expertise, and be able to move conversations forward by being consultative on products, markets, and buyers.

 Could we send one-sheets or PDFs to a prospect before or after these conversations?
 Sure.
 But the future of sales enablement is empowering our sellers to have valuable, real-time conversations.

-When client-facing teams are aligned and have access to ongoing knowledge and subject matter expertise, they are empowered to have valuable conversations that drive revenue.
+When client-facing teams are aligned and have access to ongoing knowledge and subject matter expertise, they are empowered to have valuable conversations that drive revenue and boost sales effectiveness.
 Let’s embrace the reality that sales is more conversation-driven than ever, and when we have our prospects engaged in real-time conversation, we need to ensure that we are driving those conversations forward and adding value every step of the way.